aarongill745/portfolio/README.md

 # Portfolio

-A pixel art-themed portfolio website built with Next.js 15, TypeScript, and Tailwind CSS.
+A pixel art-themed portfolio website built with Next.js.

 This is (should be) deployed to github pages here: https://aarongill745.github.io/portfolio/